smahood/boxes/README.md

-# boxes
-A basic whiteboard built with React
+# Boxes - a basic whiteboard in React

+This is a basic whiteboard that allows for creating, moving, and resizing unstyled boxes.
+Built in React.